Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 Should Divorce Be The Very Last Option?

-In the last few weeks, I’ve heard it often repeated that divorce should be the very last option for couples.
+I’ve heard it said that divorce should be the last option.

-After reading a couple of those, I have realized that many believers don’t understand what they are actually stating when they say, “Divorce should be the last option for believers.”
+After reading a couple of those, I think many Christians might not fully understand the breath and weight of “Divorce should be the last option for believers.”

-When we say divorce should be “the very last option” for marriages where abuse and chronic neglect are present, we’re actually saying (among other things) that there should be some consensus between victim and abuser/neglector.
+When we say divorce should be the very last option for marriages where abuse and chronic neglect are present, we’re actually saying (among other things) that there should be some consensus between victim and abuser/neglector/betrayer.

 We’re saying the person who has violated the sacred marriage covenant should get a seat at the rescue and safety table.
 That they get to define when enough is enough.

-Saying “people shouldn’t rush into divorce” assumes the abuser hasn’t done any rushing, that they are innocent.
-That by their destructive unrepentant actions, the abuser isn’t already actively breaking up the marriage.
+Saying “people shouldn’t rush into divorce” assumes the abuser hasn’t done any rushing, that by their destructive unrepentant actions, they haven’t already been breaking up the marriage.

-The “divorce should be a last option” thought fails to recognize that many abusers don’t actually leave their marriages.
+The “divorce should be a last option” idea fails to take into accountant the fact that many abusers don’t leave their marriages.
 They don’t think they have a problem to begin with, so they prefer to stay while pressuring their target to accept their abuse as normal.

-They have hardened hearts, and it’s impossible to talk reason with them.
-The boundary line for what is healthy is very blurred, even non-existent.
+They have hardened hearts: The boundary line for what is healthy is very blurred, even non-existent.
+Read More How To Be a Good Wife To Bad Husband (Clarity For Wives)

 Asking the victim of their abuse to hang in there until they can’t anymore puts the suffering person in limbo because there’s always one more trip around the guilt and shame mountain.